chandankumar994/DevOps-Mastery/DevOps_Role_Interview_Q-A.md

 Ans:
 #### Question-15: Where you store your artifacts?
 Ans:
-#### Question-16: In which language you fron-end application is prepared  and how you are building it in the pipeline?
+#### Question-16: In which language you front-end application is prepared  and how you are building it in the pipeline?
 Ans:
 #### Question-1:
 Ans: